What is Medication-Assisted Treatment (MAT)?

 Call True Recovery to take advantage of Medication-Assisted Treatment for addiction treatment today.
 We are a full continuum of care that not only provides out clients with Medication-Assisted Treatment, but also a range of additional therapies and treatment that can work in conjunction with it.

-In addition, we offer options such as structured sober living and the ability for clients to bring their pets with them for treatment and therapy.
+In addition, we offer options such as a highly structured sober living community and the ability for clients to bring their pets with them for treatment and therapy.
 For more information about Medication-Assisted Treatment for addiction and substance abuse as well as our other recovery services, call us at (866) 399-6528 or contact us today.